The prime minister of the Central African Republic has announced plans to speed up a transition of power, as the country deals with deadly unrest.

 The group highlighted alleged brutality by the militias in Ouham province, where it said fighters have slit the throats of women and children.

-Peter Bouckaert, emergencies director for Human Rights Watch, says there is a high potential for more mass violence.
+Peter Bouckaert, emergencies director for Human Rights Watch, said there is a high potential for more mass violence.

 French and African Union troops in Bangui are attempting to stop the violence and restore order.